zhihanyang2022/pytorch-ppo/README.md

 *How to extend this codebase for research purposes?*

 You can create a new file in `algorithms`, add it to the `algo_name2class` dictionary inside `launch.py`.
 Then, you can simply specify that you want to run that algorithm in config files, which means you need to create a folder in `experiments` to contain that config file.

+## Thanks

+I'd like to thank the maintainers of SB3 for answering my questions during this process.